hoytech/quadrable/README.md

 The sync protocol has two parties, a syncer and a provider.
 The syncer wishes to compare their version of a tree to the version held by the provider.
 The syncer maintains the state of the sync and passes requests to the provider, who replies with responses.
 The provider is stateless.
 Each one of these requests/response pairs is called a "round-trip", and the goal of the syncing algorithm is to minimise round-trips, along with the total size in bytes of the requests and responses.

 The end result of performing the sync algorithm is for the syncer to have constructed a "shadow" copy of the provider's tree.
 This shadow copy is typically stored in a [MemStore](#memstore) so that LMDB write locks don't need to be acquired.
 If the syncer and provider's trees share any structure, then this shadow tree will take up less space than the provider's tree, since shared sub-trees will be pruned to witness nodes.
+Busy servers should rely on Quadrable's [copy-on-write](#copy-on-write) functionality so that the sync process can be run against a stable older snapshot of the tree without having to stop processing new transactions during the sync.

+### Algorithm

 Normal Quadrable proofs are constructed using a depth-first traversal which dives deep enough to find each item to be proved.
 Instead, the sync algorithm does a breadth-first traversal limited to a particular depth in order to create a proof for the existence of all witnesses at that depth.
 A sync response is simply a list of these "proof fragments".

-### Algorithm

 1. The syncer creates an initial request, which queries for witnesses immediately below the root node limited to a depth, and sends this to the provider.
 2. The provider performs a breadth-first traversal of its tree, and creates a proof fragment for the witnesses at the specified depth.
 Note that for the purposes of the depth limit, a branch with one item empty is *not* counted towards increasing the depth (because such branches can be encoded very cheaply in the proof).
 The proof fragment is returned back to the syncer.